filipsPL/annapurna/README.md

 # Software used

-During development of the AnnapuRNA we used a number of freely available packages for scietific computations.
+During the development of the AnnapuRNA, we used several freely available packages for scientific computations.
 Here we acknowledge and thanks:

 - [Biopython](https://biopython.org/) - a set of freely available tools for biological computation written in Python
 - [openbabel](https://github.com/openbabel/openbabel) - a chemical toolbox designed to speak the many languages of chemical data